European shares steady at the end of brutal week

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window

-June 17 (Reuters) - European stocks inched higher on Friday but were set for sharp weekly losses as a slew of interest rate hikes from major central banks fuelled worries about a sharp economic slowdown.
+June 17 (Reuters) - European stocks edged higher on Friday, but were set for sharp weekly losses as a slew of interest rate hikes from major central banks fuelled worries about a sharp economic slowdown.

-The pan-European STOXX 600 index .STOXX gained 0.1% by 0710 GMT, but was on course to mark a 4.7% weekly decline in what could be its worst since early March.
+The pan-European STOXX 600 index .STOXX rose 0.8% in volatile trade, but was still set for a 4% weekly decline in what could be its worst since early May.

 World stock markets were heading for their biggest weekly decline since markets' pandemic meltdown in March 2020, hit by growing worries about a recession after rate increases in the United States and Britain were followed by a surprise move in Switzerland to quell an inflation surge.